Cyber & Specialist Operations Command: Directorate of Resources and Policy

 The Director of Resources and Policy provides top level budgeting, acts as Senior Finance Officer, Senior Policy Advisor and senior civilian workforce advisor for Joint Forces Command, and is personally responsible for the specific delegations from Director General Finance.
 Director of Resources and Policy is a member of Strategic Command's Command Group.

 Directorate Defence Logistics and Support

-The Chief of Defence Logistics and Support is a three-star or OF-8 officer.
-He or she oversees various appointments such as Director Defence Support Transformation, Assistant Chief of the Defence Staff (Support Operations) and Director Joint Support.
+The Chief of Defence Logistics and Support is a three-star officer who oversees various appointments such as Director Defence Support Transformation, Assistant Chief of the Defence Staff (Support Operations) and Director Joint Support.